nordic-institute/X-Road/doc/Manuals/LoadBalancing/ig-xlb_x-road_external_load_balancer_installation_guide.md

 available, the configuration will be synchronized before the `xroad-proxy` service is started.
 If the master node is down, there will be a small delay before the services are started.

 > Note that only modifications to the signer keyconf will be applied when the system is running.
-Other configuration changes
-> require restarting the services, which is not automatic.
+Changes to any other configuration files,  like `local.ini`, require restarting the services, which is not automatic.

 #### 5.2.1 RHEL: Use `systemd` for configuration synchronization

-Add `xroad-sync` as a `systemd` service.
+First, add `xroad-sync` as a `systemd` service.

 Create a new file `/etc/systemd/system/xroad-sync.service`:
 ```